carmelgafa/carmelgafa.com/content/post/azureml_pipeline_modeloptimization.md

     config.run_config.environment = environment
 ```

-We create a **RandomParameterSampling** object to sample over the hyperparameter search space randomly.
+We create the hyperparameter search space by instantiating a **RandomParameterSampling** object that will sample over the hyperparameter search space randomly.
 The constructor defines the search space as a dictionary of parameter names and their ranges.
 In our case, we are sampling over the following Bagging Regressor hyperparameters:

 - **n_estimators**: Values in the set [5, 10, 15, 20, 25]
 - **base_estimator**: Values in the set ['LinearRegression', 'RandomForestRegressor', 'KNeighborsRegressor']